 As always if you give this one a go, then please tag me in any images you share on social media.
 I always love to see where my recipes are getting made in the world :)

-- 1 free range pork tenderloin (also known as a pork fillet)
+- 1 pork tenderloin - free range (also known as pork fillet)

-Sprinkle your tenderloin with salt and pepper, or your chosen BBQ rub.
-Ensure each side is generously, and evenly, coated.
+Sprinkle your tenderloin with salt and pepper, ensuring each side is evenly coated.

-When the BBQ is up to temperature, carefully lay the pork tenderloin onto the grill and let sit for about 4 minutes.
+When the BBQ is ready for cooking on, carefully lay the pork onto the grill and let sit for 4 minutes.

-Turn, and keep turning every 3-4 minutes from here on, to ensure an even crust.
+Turn, and keep turning every 3-4 minutes, to ensure an even crust.